google/skia-buildbot/push/DESIGN.md

     skiapush.conf

 The server reads all the information from `gs://skia-push` to build its UI, and on user selection of application versions to deploy it will read and write back a modified file to `gs://skia-push/servers/{servername}.json`.
+That will trigger the selected server to update that package during the next polling cycle (currently every 15 seconds).